ProfMorissarti/vacation_duties/README.md

 # vacation_duties
 Most valuable ones: surfing and chilling at the pool.
-Also visiting places of interest (temples, nature sightseeings
+Also visiting places of interest (temples, nature sightseeings) Ride bike